oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_config_config_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Specifies if the Apdex rule will be computed for spans matching the rule.
-Can be used to make sure certain spans don&#x27;t get an Apdex score.
+                                            <div>Specifies whether the Apdex score should be computed for spans matching the rule.
+This can be used to disable Apdex score for spans that do not need or require it.
 The default is &quot;true&quot;.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">True</div>